karneh/mediationmonitor.github.io/index.md

 We then split the data into smaller time chunks in order to examine how metrics like breathing rate and heart rate vary throughout the meditation session.

+AFter looking at the FFT of the control data, we decided to filter out the control data.
+The reasoning for this is that the amplitudes in the frequency range of interest (0.1 - 1.5 Hz) were pretty significant as shown in Figure 5.
+Our method of filtering involves subtracting the FFT of the control data from the FFT of the actual data.

 Figure 5: Control Data FFT
 <img src="images/ControlDataFFT.jpg" width="400"/>